Michael Gableman: Critics

 The review has been criticized for being a waste of taxpayer money and for harming public confidence in Wisconsin’s elections.
 In late November, Gableman requested a Waukesha County judge to order the local Sheriff’s Office to arrest the mayors of Green Bay and Madison for failure to appear to testify.
 Such testimony demanded of local and state election officials has generated considerable contention with simultaneous court battles happening in widespread jurisdictions.
-Officials have said they'd testify in public forums, but Gableman insisted he be allowed to question them privately.
+Officials have said they would testify in public forums, but Gableman insisted he be allowed to question them privately.
 The state statutes permitting legislative committees to appoint special counsels to conduct investigations require public testimony.

 Wisconsin Attorney General Josh Kaul (D) filed a lawsuit against Gableman and his attempt to subpoena Wisconsin Elections Commission Administrator Meagan Wolfe.
 An attorney for the Green Bay mayor threatened to file for sanctions against Gableman over his attempt at arresting the targeted mayors.
 Hearings regarding those cases were scheduled for December 22nd and 23rd, 2021.

 When the Gableman inquiry was criticized by Republican state Sen. Kathleen Bernier, Gableman said he hoped that Bernier would not be re-elected.

 In 2022, Gableman said that mayors and others who refused to be interviewed by him behind closed doors should be incarcerated.